Step by Step Instructions for the Alternating Kettlebell Press

 - Repeat these movements 8-10 times on either side to complete your kettlebell workout routine.

 We always recommend working with a fitness professional when exercising with kettlebells or other free weights in order to assure proper form and procedure and to avoid injury, particularly if you're new to kettlebell exercise.
 If you would like a referral to help you find a fitness coach or personal trainer near you, let us know.
 We can help.

 Need Kettlebells?
 We’ve Got ‘Em!

-We carry several lines of kettlebells and accessories at RX Fitness Equipment in Thousand Oaks.
+We carry several lines of kettlebells and accessories at all four RX Fitness Equipment locations.
 We have a variety of weights, colors and sizes to fit every goal and budget.
 Come in for expert advice and friendly help in finding the kettlebell equipment that is perfect for YOU.

 Contact Tim Adams for a free consultation or stop by the store and take a test swing.
 We’re here to answer your questions.
 And remember, you can always find Tim's best-selling book, Fitness Equipment – A Shopper's Guide, on Amazon and other online book sellers as well as in our store.